ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 To update ActiveMQ in epics:
   - Create a new branch on `...\EPICS\ISIS\ActiveMQ\master`.
-  - Put the latest ActiveMQ version (from https://activemq.apache.org/) on this branch.
+  - Put the latest ActiveMQ version (from https://activemq.apache.org/) on the vendor branch that already exists on the repo.
-  - Overwrite directories in `...\EPICS\ISIS\ActiveMQ\master\conf` with those supplied by the new version (copy the contents of `...\EPICS\ISIS\ActiveMQ\master\apache-activemq\conf` in and replace in the destination).
+  - Merge the vendor branch into your new branch
-  - Create a PR to merge this in (this PR will be merged as part of the update dependencies ticket).
+  - Create a PR to merge this in to master (this PR will be merged as part of the update dependencies ticket).

 # IOCLogServer